cparthiv/annas-torrents/README.md

 ## Disclaimer

 Downloading the `.torrent` files shouldn't be a problem, but by joining and seeding these torrents, you are aiding in the distribution of material that may not be legal in your area of residence.
-These torrents are less hunted after compared to other material that would get you in trouble with anti-piracy agencies or the government, to be safe, use a VPN when you are downloading or seeding.
+These torrents are less hunted after compared to other material that would get you in trouble with anti-piracy agencies or the government.
+However, to be safe, use a VPN when you are downloading or seeding.
 Seed at your own risk.

 ## Example usage